How Rozin | Golinder Law Can Help

 We do our very best to remove our clients from the emotional aspect of

 the divorce in order to provide them a stable environment and move them

 - Tailor a legal approach to your unique case

 - Offer the insight and skill of nationally-recognized legal counsel

 - Negotiate a swift and fair resolution or aggressively litigate your divorce

 - Provide the one-on-one legal support you deserve to secure your future

 We will always be honest with you, explain matters upfront, and never make

 promises that cannot be kept.
 You can also count on working directly with

-practices family and divorce law and has negotiated, settled, and litigated
+family law and divorce law and has negotiated, settled, and litigated countless divorces

 You should always feel at ease with your attorney.
 Our lawyers are real